grantjo78/grantjo78.github.io/_posts/2022-04-27-hyperv-vm-deployment.md

 categories: [Hyper-V]
 ---

-This week I had a requirement to enable Hyper-V within a virtual machine in Azure.
+This week I had a requirement to enable Hyper-V within a virtual machine on Azure.
 I've done this many times before but I've never documented the process and I always seem to forget a step.

-To start off with, we are going to look at the following:
+To start off with, I'm going to look at the following:
 1. Nested Virtualisation Support
 2. Creation of a Virtual Machine